 Transfer credit completed prior to admission at DePaul or subsequent transfer coursework approved by the student’s advisor should be sent to the Office of Admission, 1 East Jackson Blvd., Chicago, IL 60604.
 Transfer grades do not calculate into the DePaul grade point average.

-School for New Learning Competence for Experiential Learning
+School for New Learning Proficiencies and Independent Learning Pursuits

 Professional Nursing Portfolio (RN to MS Nursing Students Only)

 Because continuous learning occurs in the life of a working nurse, the professional nursing portfolio assessment process awards credit for specialty certifications, research, continuing education, and other intellectually demanding activities done by professional nurses.
 The portfolio will be reviewed by the RN to MS program director and the Admissions, Progression, and Retention Committee upon admission to the program.
-A student may earn up to 33 quarter hours of credit through the portfolio which is closed at the end of the first quarter of the program.
+A student may earn up to 33 quarter hours of credit through the portfolio.